At least 19 people killed in Congo by suspected extremists

-KINSHASA, Congo (AP) — Rebels in eastern Congo killed at least 19 people and set fire to a health fire and houses, authorities reported Sunday.
+KINSHASA, Congo (AP) — Rebels in eastern Congo killed at least 19 people and set fire to a health center and houses, authorities reported Sunday.

 Gunmen suspected of being part of the Allied Democratic Forces, a militia with links to the Islamic State group, attacked civilians in Kirindera town, Carly Nzanzu, the former governor of North Kivu province, said in an interview with state media.